 An Income Protection benefit is payable if you're totally or partially disabled after the waiting period has ended.
 No benefits are paid for, or during, the waiting period.
+This means you won't receive any payments within the waiting period and will not be back paid for this waiting period if your claim is accepted.
 You don't pay for the cost of Income Protection while you're receiving Income Protection payments.